mretegan/crispy/README.rst

     crispy

 If you are having problems running the previous command, it is probably due to not having your PATH environment variable set correctly.
-To find the path of the Crispy installation run:

 .. code:: sh

-    pip show -f crispy
+    export PATH=$HOME/.local/bin:$PATH

 Just as in the case of using the package installers, this will install the latest release, and not the development version (see below).
 Also, please note that when you install Crispy using pip, external programs needed to run the calculations have to be installed and their path must be set in the interface (preferred way) or using the PATH environment variable.